DMV.ORG is not affiliated with any government agency

 Your CDL is good throughout the United States.
 You may only have one driver license, and if your CDL is suspended or revoked, you cannot get one in another state.
 States are connected to one computerized system and share information about commercial drivers.

-If you are 18 or over but not yet 21, with a North Carolina CDL you may only operate a commercial vehicle within North Carolina and cannot get a hazmat endorsement.
+If you are 18 years old or over but not yet 21 years old, with a North Carolina CDL you may only operate a commercial vehicle within North Carolina and cannot get a hazmat endorsement.

 I already have a CDL from another state.
 Can I use it when I become a North Carolina resident?